MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/editor/editor.md

 | "text" | Text files, including hierarchical descendants of "code", which descends from "text". |
 | "code" | C, C++, C#, and so on. |

 DocumentTypes are hierarchical.
-That is, C# and C++ both descend from "code", so declaring "code" will cause your extension to activate for all code languages, C#, C, C++, and so on.
+That is, C# and C++ both descend from "code", so declaring "code" causes your extension to activate for all code languages, C#, C, C++, and so on.

 ### Define a new document type